Twists of superconformal algebras: Superconformal Algebras and Twists

 When $\mf b_\cQ$ contains all of $\RR^{p,q}$, we call $\cQ$ a {\em topological} twist as the associated twisted theories must be ``topological'' in the sense that we can move insertion points around without changing expected values.
 But there are cases where $\mf b_\cQ$ is a proper subspace, leading to more subtle changes in the theory.
 For instance, in the Euclidean setting, twists lead to theories that can be holomorphic in some directions and topological in others.

 Recently, there has been a systematic classification of the space of twists (at least for complexified supertranslation Lie algebras), motivated by the desire to organize and analyze the behavior of twisted supersymmetric field theories.
-For details of this classification, see work of the first author with Safronov and Williams \cite{ElliottSafronov,ElliottSafronovWilliams} and of Eager, Saberi and Walcher~\cite{EagerSaberiWalcher} .
+For details of this classification, see~\cite{ElliottSafronov,ElliottSafronovWilliams, EagerSaberiWalcher} .

 The following definition when applied to the super Lie algebra $\fg = \mf{stran}(p,q|S)$ characterizes the space of possible supertranslation twists.

 \begin{dfn} Let $\fg = \fg_0 \oplus \Pi \fg_1$ be a super Lie algebra, where $\fg_i$ for $i=0,1$ refer to its even and odd summands and $\Pi$ is the parity shift operator.
 The (affine) {\em nilpotence variety} of $\fg$ is the affine quadric subvariety of $\fg_1$ defined by